How To Print PDF Files in .NET Core

 For those interested in utilizing IronPDF, it's worth noting that the library offers a free trial, allowing you to evaluate its features before committing.
 If you find it suits your needs, IronPDF licenses start from $749, providing a scalable solution for both small and large-scale projects.
 Below you can see the pricing for IronXL licensing, and you can click here to view more.

-To start using IronPDF, you need to create a new ASP.NET Core Web project in Visual Studio and install IronPDF via the NuGet Package Manager.
+To set up a .NET Core project for printing PDFs, create a new ASP.NET Core Web project in Visual Studio and install IronPDF via the NuGet Package Manager.
+This setup allows you to utilize IronPDF's features for PDF creation and printing.

-To print a PDF using IronPDF, create or load the PDF document in the controller, configure printer settings, and use the PDF library to send the document to the printer.
+Printing a PDF in .NET Core involves creating or loading the PDF document using IronPDF, configuring the printer settings, and executing a print command from your application to send the document to the printer.

-Yes, IronPDF offers a free trial, allowing you to evaluate its features before committing to a purchase.
+Yes, you can try IronPDF with a free trial that allows you to explore its features and capabilities before deciding on a purchase.